Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization: Introduction

 To gain the HL in path space, one has to prove the tightness of the empirical measure.
 This has been achieved in \cite{GJ} by developing the method of corrected empirical measure (initially introduced in \cite{JL}).
 This method again relies on duality and on homogenization property of the resolvent of the random walk.
 Once proved the tightness one can proceed in two ways.
 If a uniqueness result for the Cauchy problem is available, one can try to push further the analysis of the corrected empirical measure and characterize all limit points of the empirical measures as in \cite{GJ}.
 Otherwise, one can try to extend Nagy's representation and use homogenization (or some averaging, in general) to get the HL for a fixed time, avoiding results of uniqueness.
 This has revealed useful e.g. for the subdiffusive system considered in \cite{FJL}, where a quenched CLT for varying and converging initial points was used instead of homogenization.

 Of course, the above strategies have been developed in specific contexts and not in full generality.
-The applications to other models require some work, already in the choice of the right functional spaces and topologies.
+The applications to other models require some work, already in the choice of the right \rosso{function} spaces and topologies.
 In our proof we used the corrected empirical measure and homogenization to prove tightness.
 To proceed we have presented the two independent routes: by proving uniqueness for the Cauchy problem in weak form we characterize the limit points of the empirical measure continuing to work with the corrected one; alternatively we prove in Appendix \ref{sec_passetto} Nagy's representation in our context and use homogenization to get the HL at a fixed time.

 We comment now how our result differs from the previous contributions concerning the diffusive HL of simple exclusion processes in symmetric environments.
 The main novelty is the huge class of models for which the HL has been proved.
-In particular, (i) we go beyond the lattice ($\bbZ^d$ or toroidal) structure and deal with a very broad range of random environments including geometrically amorphous ones, (ii) our assumptions on the jump rates are minimal and given by 2nd moment assumptions, (iii) we remove ellipticity conditions on the jump rates and treat also the case of degenerate effective homogenized matrix $D$, (iv) the jump range can be unbounded.
-Concerning Item (i) we point out that to gain such a generality we have used the theory of $\bbG$--stationary random measures where $\bbG=\bbR^d$, $\bbZ^d$ (cf. \cite{Ge,Km}).
-This also allows to describe the ergodicity properties of the environment in terms the Palm distribution.
-To achieve the HL in great generality we needed the same for the homogenization results.
+In particular, (i) we go beyond the lattice ($\bbZ^d$ or toroidal) structure and deal with a very broad range of random environments including geometrically amorphous ones (think e.g. to a simple exclusion process on a Poisson point process), (ii) our assumptions on the jump rates are minimal and given by 2nd moment assumptions plus a percolation assumption for Harris' percolation argument, (iii) we remove ellipticity conditions on the jump rates and treat also the case of degenerate effective homogenized matrix $D$, (iv) the jump range can be unbounded.
+Concerning Item (i) we point out that to gain such a generality we have used the theory of $\bbG$--stationary random measures, where $\bbG=\bbR^d$, $\bbZ^d$ (cf. \cite{Ge,GL,Km}), in order to fix our general setting in Section \ref{flauto}.
+This also allows to describe the \verde{ergodic} properties of the environment in terms of the Palm distribution.
+To achieve the HL in great generality we needed the same generality for the homogenization results.
 This part, which has also an independent interest, has been presented in the companion work \cite{Fhom3}, where our homogenization analysis is based on 2-scale convergence.
-Although \cite{Fhom3} has been preliminary to the present one, here we have kept the presentation self-contained.
+Although \cite{Fhom3} has been preliminary to the present work, here we have kept the presentation self-contained.